mattriley/node-module-composer/README-TEMPLATE.md

 The `components` module is a plain-old JavaScript object representing some kind of UI components.

 It contains one entry, `productDetails` which returns a higher-order function accepting the `services` module as a dependency.
-This dependency would be satisfied early in the application lifecycle, ideally as close to the program entry point, i.e. _main_, as possible.
+This dependency would be satisfied early in the application lifecycle, ideally as close to the application entry point, i.e. _main_, as possible.

 The result is a first-order function which in this context could be thought of as the `productDetails` component factory function.
 It accepts a `product` argument and enables the capability of adding a product to a shopping cart via the `services` module.
-The program entry point is too early in the application lifecycle to be reasoning about products.
+The entry point is too early in the application lifecycle to be reasoning about products.
 Therefore it needs to be pushed deeper into the application so that invocation can be deferred until the appropriate moment.

 The following example demonstrates invocation without Module Composer: